Certora/gho-competition/README.md

 ## Overview

-- Create a private fork of the [public repository](https://github.com/Certora/gho-competition) and give access to judges.
+- Create a private fork of the [public repository](https://github.com/Certora/gho-competition) and give access to judges: teryanarmen, mailalexjoseph, nd-certora.
 - Implement properties in the `certora/competition` branch.
 - Set up all your conf files in the `certora/confs` directory to check the specification against the code.
 - Stop working once the deadline is reached.
 We will review your work and announce results.